sony/nmos-cpp/Documents/Dependencies.md

 On Linux, ``g++`` (the GNU project C++ compiler) is supported; the GCC 4.8 release series has been tested, although a more recent compiler is to be recommended!

+Specific instructions for [cross-compiling for Raspberry Pi](Raspberry-Pi.md) are also provided.

 ### CMake

 1. Download and install a recent [CMake stable release](https://cmake.org/download/#latest) for your platform